Planning, Learning and Development

 The Local Offer

-The local offer provides information for children and young people with special educational needs (SEND) and their parents/carers.
+The local offer provides information for children and young people with special educational needs and disabilities (SEND) and their parents/carers.
 It explains to families about what they can expect from a variety of local agencies, including education, health and social care.
 Knowing what is out there gives these families more choice and therefore more control over what support is right for their children.
 For further information on how we support children with SEND, please click on the Doncaster Families Information Service link below.